KrzysztofStaron/algo-visualiser/README.md

 # How to add new Component:

-- add the resetfunction to reset()
-- add the sync function to sync()
 - add the components history to calcLen()

+- add the resetfunction to resetFunctions
+- add the sync function to syncFunctions

 - add handler to page.tsx

 - Add the component the ComponentType enum

 - Register the component

 - create d.ts file